Skip to main content

 Formation Process

 Kunzite is the pink-to-violet variety of spodumene, a lithium aluminum silicate mineral that forms in lithium-rich granitic pegmatites.
-These exceptionally coarse-grained igneous rocks crystallize from water-rich magmas enriched in rare elements including lithium, cesium, and tantalum.
-The pink-to-lavender color is caused by trace amounts of manganese ions (Mn3+) that substitute for aluminum in the crystal lattice.
-Kunzite displays strong pleochroism — showing different colors (pink, colorless, and violet) when viewed from different crystallographic directions.
-The color in some Kunzite is produced or intensified by natural irradiation in the Earth.
+These coarse-grained igneous rocks crystallize from water-rich magmas enriched in rare elements including lithium, cesium, and tantalum.
+The pink-to-lavender color comes from trace amounts of manganese ions (Mn3+) that substitute for aluminum in the crystal lattice.
+Kunzite displays strong pleochroism, showing different colors (pink, colorless, and violet) when viewed from different crystallographic directions.
+In some Kunzite, natural irradiation within the Earth produces or intensifies the color.

 Varieties